mucnjakf/PasswordEncoder/README.md

 ---

 ### **Overview**
-Password Encoder is a Windows desktop application for encrypting passwords using SHA256 hashing algorithm.
-SHA256 hashing algorithm computes a 256-bit digital fingerprint, whose hexadecimal writing consists of 64 characters.
-The algorithm uses non-linear function which means it is one-way and can not be decrypted.
+PasswordEncoder is a Windows desktop application designed to encrypt passwords using the robust SHA256 hashing algorithm.
+This application generates a 256-bit digital fingerprint for passwords, ensuring enhanced security with a hexadecimal representation of 64 characters.
+Leveraging a non-linear function, the SHA256 algorithm provides one-way encryption, rendering passwords irreversible and resistant to decryption attempts.

 ---